Operation Atalanta: Overview

 Finally, the new mandate includes the possibility to activate as an executive secondary task, the contribution to the disruption of drug and weapons trafficking inside EU NAVFOR Somalia area of operations.

 Located in Brest (FR) and depending on the Headquarters of Operation ATALANTA, is the Maritime Security Centre – Horn of Africa (MSCHOA), an initiative established by the European Union Naval Force, with close co-operation from industry.
 The MSCHOA centre provides 24-hour manned monitoring of vessels transiting through the Gulf of Aden, whilst the provision of an interactive website enables the centre to communicate the latest anti-piracy guidance to industry and for Shipping Companies and operators to register their movements through the region.

 Participation in EU NAVFOR goes beyond EU member states.
 Norway was the first non-EU country to contribute to the Operation, with a warship in 2009.
 Thereafter Croatia (pre-Accession), Montenegro, Serbia, Ukraine and the Republic of Korea have provided staff officers either to the Operational Headquarters (OHQ) or to the Force Headquarters (FHQ).
 Ukraine contributed a warship early in 2014, and New Zealand contributed an MPRA asset (a Lockheed P-3 Orion of No. 5 Squadron RNZAF) later the same year.
 The Republic of Korea formally joined EU NAVFOR on 27 February 2017.

 Around 700 personnel are involved in ATALANTA, with the size of the force typically varying between 1–6 surface combat vessels and 1–3 Maritime Patrol Aircraft.
 In 2019, the budget was around €5 million for the common costs of the mandate.

-For 2021 the budget will be 4.4 million Euros for the common costs of the mandate.
+For 2021 the budget will be €4.4 million for the common costs of the mandate.

-Judicial international co-operation to end impunity

-Piracy has to be understood as organised criminal activity occurring at sea.
-It is organised on land, with kidnapping crews and ships for ransom as the business model.
-Prosecution of piracy suspects is a key component of the overall fight against piracy.
-The EU NAVFOR seeks, where possible, a legal finish.
-Transfers of suspect pirates for trial to competent authorities remain necessary to put an end to impunity in the Indian Ocean.

-The EU is assisting the United Nations Development Programme (UNDP) and the United Nations Office for Drugs and Crime (UNODC) in their work to establish sufficient conditions to allow fair and efficient piracy trials in Somalia.
-The EU is the largest contributor to the UNODC counter-piracy programme.
-In the short term, transfers for trial from EU NAVFOR ships remain necessary to put an end to impunity in the Indian Ocean.
+The operation takes its name from the mythological Greek heroine Atalanta.